 Local outbreak restrictions

-A local coronavirus outbreak has been identified in the North West of England in Greater Manchester, East Lancashire and West Yorkshire.
+An outbreak of coronavirus outbreak has been identified in parts of North England, including in Greater Manchester and in Bury.
 The government and relevant authorities are acting together to control the spread of the virus but we all need to play our part to suppress the virus and bring the number of infections down.

-If you live, work or travel in any of these areas (including the Borough of Bury) there are rules you must follow when meeting people who you do not live with.
+There are the rules you must follow when meeting people who you do not live with.

 You must not: